balbuf/composer-wp/README.md

 conflicts with vendors from other repositories, each virtual vendor name can be aliased or disabled entirely via the `extra` property of your `composer.json` file.

+#### Load packages automatically with the included mu-plugins autoloader
+Any regular plugins installed as "must use" plugins will be automatically loaded in WordPress if the mu-plugins autoloader is enabled (the default setting).
+These "must use" plugins will be loaded in the order they appear in your `composer.json`, which allows you to explicitly specify a loading precedence in case certain plugins depend on others.
+The mu-plugins autoloader will also pull in composer's own autoloader, allowing you to easily make use of any non-WordPress packages within your WordPress project.
+The mu-plugin autoloader is inspired by and based upon the [Bedrock autoloader](https://roots.io/).

 #### Full text searching on package name and description
 For WordPress repositories that have an accompanying API ([WordPress.org Plugins and Themes](http://codex.wordpress.org/WordPress.org_API) and